 The second relationship I entered was a bit crazier.
 B and I met on a random and I still remember how nervous I was on our first date and how hard it was to look at him because I was so nervous.
 We never verbally made things official but a few months later we were engaged.
 To say we moved quick is an extreme understatement in all aspects of our relationship.
 Unfortunately, as quickly as the wedding came and went, so did the problems.
 I can’t lie and say I didn’t see it coming, I knew from the beginning but me being young and dumb, I kept fighting.

-The short term marriage taught me so much, the first lesson being to stop moving so quickly through life.
+The short-term marriage taught me so much, the first lesson being to stop moving so quickly through life.
 I was in such a rush to start my adult life, I skipped so many important things that I consider myself fortunate enough to enjoy now.
 After spending days in solitude, I learned that with time, patience, and prayer, bad times don’t last.
 I also learned how to truly forgive, but this wasn’t until a year or two after the relationship ended.
 I learned that I have control over how others treat me and that people will treat me how I let them treat me.
 I learned to trust my gut feeling and to stop ignoring signs that were right in front of my face.
 Also, I learned if they’re upset that you snoop it’s usually because they’re hiding something.
-I learned that if you’re logged into Google on your phone and computer, all you’re information can be found in the activities (yeah, I became that girl.)
+I learned that if you’re logged into Google on your phone and computer, all your information can be found in the activities (yeah, I became that girl.)
 I learned that escorts are just the Internet’s prostitutes and some men just can’t help themselves.
 I learned to stop chasing after people and things, because if they were meant to be yours they wouldn’t leave in the first place.
 And if they come back, don’t let them, cause they walked away with no intentions of coming back anyway.

 I can’t like, the relationship after moving back from California was a quick rebound.
 I enjoyed having C’s attention after things ended with my marriage and he boosted my ego.
 Unfortunately, because he gave me his attention, I felt like I owed him everything else I could give since I couldn’t actually give him a normal relationship seeing as I was still legally married.
 I gave him all of my time, money, and false hope.
 I knew getting into that relationship was wrong, because I was still hurt by what happened but I didn’t consider what would happen once I actually got over it and didn’t need a rebound anymore.